 Bright (2017) is an action film, an original by Netflix.
-It is a fiction that’s happening in Los Angeles, where multi-races live – Elves who look shiny, are the wealthy and powerful; Humans in the middle, they seem to lead a life just like ours; then there are Orcs who are bulky and hated by the other two.
-The story is, of a police officer Ward (Will Smith) who gets as his partner Jacoby (Joel Edgerton), the first Orc to be serving in the LAPD.
-One night during their patrol, they are called to attend an incident which turns out to be a nightmare.
+It is a fiction that’s happening in Los Angeles, where multi-races live – Elves who look shiny, are the wealthy and powerful; Humans live in the middle, they seem to lead a life just like ours; then there are Orcs who are bulky and hated by the other two.
+The story is of a police officer Ward (Will Smith) who gets as his partner Jacoby (Joel Edgerton), the first Orc to be serving in the LAPD.
+One night during their patrol, they are called to attend an incident which becomes a nightmare.
 They end protecting a Bright – one who possess great powers and can handle the magical wand.
 The Bright is being chased by Dark Forces.
-How Ward & Jacoby save the magic wand from getting to Dark Forces – was in a nutshell, the film.
+How Ward & Jacoby save the magic wand from getting to Dark Forces, in a nutshell was the film.

 I thought the premise of the film was interesting.
 Twenty minutes into the film, it was clear this is just another two good cops fighting a bunch of gangsters, bad guys and corrupt officers.
 What followed was non-stop gun shooting, car chases and boatloads of blood spilt.
 Being a Will Smith film, an actor whose The Pursuit of Happyness (2006) was one of my favourite films, I really wanted to like Bright, but I couldn’t.
 It was a let-down due to a pedestrian story and unimaginative screenplay.